dmarx/ai-gha/README.md

 ```
 ## TODO

-- [ ] Add more section templates
+- [ ] Add more utility functions for common agent operations
-- [ ] Customize templates for your specific needs
+- [ ] Create workflow templates for common agent tasks
+- [ ] Expand documentation with more examples
-- [ ] Add automated workflows for README generation
+- [ ] Add testing framework
-- [ ] Update template variables
+- [ ] Add more reusable components